kostiantyn-matsebora/streamstore/docs/README.md

 ## Features

-The general idea is to highlight the general characteristics and features of event sourcing storage:
+The general idea is to highlight the common characteristics and features of event sourcing storage:

 - [x] Event ordering.
 - [x] Serialization/deserialization of events.